Goya's Ghosts: Plot

 In 1792, the work of Francisco Goya, the Official Court Painter to Spain's royalty, disturbs the Spanish Inquisition.
 Brother Lorenzo Casamares hires Goya to paint his portrait.
 Lorenzo eventually is given power to intensify the Inquisition.

 While posing for Goya, Lorenzo sees a painting and asks about the model he uses, Inés, the daughter of rich merchant Tomás Bilbatúa.
 Inés is later summoned by the Inquisition and arrested on charges of "Judaizing" by refusing pork.
-She is stripped naked and tortured by strappado into a confession and then imprisoned.
+She is stripped naked, tortured by strappado into a confession, and imprisoned.
 Tomás begs Goya for help, who in turn asks Lorenzo to learn about Inés's situation.
 Lorenzo finds her naked in the dungeon, feigning to help her and pass a message to her family.
 He covers Inés up and offers to pray with her.
 She prays with him at his request.

-Later, at a dinner in Bilbatúa's home where he and Goya are guests, Lorenzo defends the act of torturing someone to get a confession.
-Goya and Bilbatúa disagree.

-Bilbatúa then draws up a document which says that Lorenzo confesses to being a monkey, and aided by his sons, tortures Lorenzo, causing him to break down and sign it.
+At a dinner in Bilbatúa's home, Lorenzo and Goya argue about the morality of torture.
+Bilbatúa draws up a document which says that Lorenzo, who had defended the practice of torture, confesses to being a monkey, and aided by his sons, tortures Lorenzo, causing him to break down and sign it.
 Bilbatúa promises to destroy the document if Inés is released.
 He gives Lorenzo a large gold 'donation' for the Church in the hopes that it may persuade the Holy Office to release her.

 The Inquisitor-General Father Gregorio accepts the money, but refuses Inés's release, since she has confessed.
 Lorenzo again visits Inés and rapes her.
 Later, Tomás brings the document to king Charles IV, who promises to look into Inés's situation.
 The document is an embarrassment to the Holy Office, and Lorenzo flees to France when they come to arrest him.
 His portrait is confiscated and publicly burned in effigy.

-Fifteen years later, the French army invades Spain, abolishes the Inquisition and sets its prisoners free, including Inés, who has been losing her sanity over the years.
+Fifteen years later, the French army invades Spain, abolishes the Inquisition and sets its prisoners free.
 Lorenzo is now a fanatical adherent of the French Revolution.
 He has become Napoleon's chief prosecutor against his Inquisition ex-colleagues.
 (Note: This twist in Lorenzo's allegiance may have been inspired by Juan Antonio Llorente.)
 A French show trial court convicts and sentences Gregorio to death.